Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Display3DLabelsInScene/README.md

 # Display 3D labels in scene

 This sample demonstrates how to display custom labels in a 3D scene.

+![](screenshot.png)

+## Use case

 Labeling features is useful to visually display information or attributes on a scene.
 For example, city officials or maintenance crews may want to show installation dates of features of a gas network.

-![](screenshot.png)

 ## How to use the sample
 Pan and zoom to explore the scene.
 Notice the labels showing installation dates of features in the 3D gas network.